elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Network policies for harbor
 - Added option for kured to notify to slack when draning and rebooting nodes.
 - Added group subjects to `falco-viewer` and `fluentd-configurer` rolebindings.
+- Allow users to proxy and port-forward to prometheus running in the workload cluster

 ### Removed